“Hi. My name is Taylor Holmes and I’m a Zombie movie addict.”

 I also found it intriguing that Sam was the one person not participating at the party.
 He was above the fray.
 Not interested in the mindless revelry.
 Why?
 Because he was different than everyone else.
 He was above the stupidity and the selfishness.
 He was separate.

 Sam’s comments about his mother, and how she probably died, was interesting as well.
 That he thought at least she didn’t die in an unfair way was intriguing.
 He stated that cancer was unfair, as are car accidents.
-Which, I don’t disagree with a millisecond.
+Which, I don’t disagree with that, even a millisecond.
 But to think that getting attacked by a zombie and turned into one yourself?
 This is the definition of a fair death?
 Maybe hunting a buffalo on foot is a fair death.
 Or a humpback whale in a rowboat, with a knife?
 That’d be a fair death.
 But getting devoured by a zombie plague?
 Hrmm.
 Don’t know if I buy that logic.
 But I think the larger point that Sam is making here is interesting.
 It’s like the idea of the noble death maybe?
 And yet, he then goes on to say that it is a death that befalls everyone.
 That death is now the new normal.

 The pivot that I found most interesting though was how this movie investigated what insanity at the end of the world might look like.
 And how it would morph into visions of companionship and friendship.
 Even friendship with the dead.
 It was a really fantastic sucker punch that I didn’t see coming at all.
 It was definitely a worthwhile movie with a number of interesting thoughts rumbling around in its oversized brain.
 I really enjoyed this movie, even if it isn’t going to be for everyone.
 This is definitely is not any World War Z. But I think it is all the better for it.
 I don’t know, what did you think of it?